jktamang/PaletteRun/README.md

-How to install Pallete Run:
+How to install Palette Run:

 Download PaletteRun.apk